SectorCT/project-engine/README.md

 2. The backend immediately invokes the agentLoop `RequirementsGatherer`, records the agent’s reply, and streams it via `/ws/jobs/<job_id>/`.
 3. The user and the Client Relations agent continue exchanging `{"kind":"chat","content":"..."}` messages over the socket.
 Every turn is saved in `JobMessage` and broadcast to connected clients.
 4. Once the agent emits `REQUIREMENTS_SUMMARY`, the backend finalizes the requirements, updates the job status to `queued`, and enqueues `jobs.tasks.run_job_task`.
-5. The Celery worker sets the job status to `running` and hands the refined requirements to the agentLoop executive discussion (CEO/CTO/Secretary).
+5. The Celery worker switches the job status to `planning` and hands the refined requirements to the agentLoop executive discussion (CEO/CTO/Secretary).
 Each agent turn is recorded as a `JobStep` and streamed.
-6. When the discussion finishes, the generated spec (requirements, history, PRD summary) is attached to `App.spec` and broadcast with an `app` event.
+6. When the discussion finishes, the generated spec (requirements, history, PRD summary) is attached to `App.spec` and broadcast with a `prdReady` event.
+The job status moves to `prd_ready`.
+7. Immediately after the PRD is stored, the Project Manager agent breaks it into Epics/Stories/Tickets.
+Progress is streamed via `stageUpdate` messages, the job status transitions to `ticketing`, and settles on `tickets_ready` when all tickets are persisted (or `failed` if the ticket pass errors out).
+The `/api/tickets/` endpoint and `ticketUpdate` WebSocket events expose the backlog in real time.
+8. Once the backlog exists, a second Celery task spins up the agentLoop build environment, iterates over every ticket, and reports granular progress (`building` → `build_done`) through `jobStatus`, `ticketUpdate`, and `stageUpdate` events.
+Ticket status transitions (`todo` → `in_progress` → `done/failed`) are stored in the database and streamed to connected clients.

+**Job Status Cheat Sheet** – `collecting` → `queued` → `planning` → `prd_ready` → `ticketing` → `tickets_ready` → `building` → `build_done` (with `failed` available at any point on unrecoverable errors).
+Clients should react to these status updates from the WebSocket `jobStatus` events.

 You can still swap the orchestrator by pointing `AGENT_ORCHESTRATOR_PATH` to another callable, but the default now integrates directly with `agentLoop`.